-Midhir licked his lips as the beguiling sídhe lady appeared in answer to her mother’s call, although he was sorry she looked so truculent about meeting him.
+Midhir licked his lips as the beguiling sídhe lady cast off her disguise in answer to her mother’s call, although he was sorry she looked so truculent about meeting him.

-He drank in how her dark hair fell like coiling serpents over the metallic green-black scales of her bodice that opened into a v-tailed skirt revealing her hunting boots.
+He drank in how her dappled mahogany hair fell like coiling serpents over the metallic green-black scales of her bodice that opened into a v-tailed skirt revealing her hunting boots.
 Her face was stunningly beautiful, yet her red eyes had a changeable lustre.

 Though he had long desired her, Midhir felt unsure that she returned his feelings, nor of her allegiances.